xdevops-caj-dotnet/TodoApi/README.md

 - Check log document (details)
   - Expand the log record to see the log fields with table and json format.
 - Check log context
-  - Expand the log record, and click "View surrounding documents"
+  - Expand the log record, and click "View surrounding documents" (e.g. try to add duplciate items)

 References: